-Mr Chair,
+Mr Chairperson,

-It is deeply regrettable that Syria's only response to date to the July Decision addressing its repeated use of chemical weapons has been to pursue a misguided public relations campaign.
+It is deeply regrettable that Syria's only response to date to the July decision addressing its repeated use of chemical weapons has been to pursue a misguided public relations campaign.
 A campaign that denies the Syrian regime's repeated use of chemical weapons; accuses anyone that challenges them of being part of a western plot; and portrays the OPCW and the United Nations as biased, incompetent and lacking integrity.

 The reality is very different.
-For seven long years Syria has failed to provide a credible Declaration on its chemical weapons programme.
-The scale and scope of its programme is slowly been revealed by the DAT, as a result of persistent investigation, involving the collection of hundreds of samples.
-The latest monthly report by the DG confirms Syria has made yet more amendments to its Declaration.
-No other state has ever failed so comprehensively to get the basics right.
-Hundreds of tonnes of chemical weapons agent and precursors and thousands of munitions remain unaccounted for.
+For seven long years Syria has failed to provide a credible declaration on its chemical weapons programme.
+The scale and scope of its programme is slowly been revealed by the Declaration Assessment Team (DAT), as a result of persistent investigation, involving the collection of hundreds of samples.
+The latest monthly report by the Director-General confirms Syria has made yet more amendments to its declaration.
+No other State has ever failed so comprehensively to get the basics right.
+Hundreds of tonnes of chemical weapons agent and precursors, and thousands of munitions remain unaccounted for.

-Since Syria acceded to the Convention the regime has been found by the UN's Joint Investigative Mechanism and the IIT to have used chemical weapons against its own people on seven separate occasions.
+Since Syria acceded to the Convention the regime has been found by the United Nations' Joint Investigative Mechanism and the Investigation and Identification Team (IIT) to have used chemical weapons against its own people on seven separate occasions.
 Those findings and the evidential base supporting them have been presented in meticulous detail for us all to see.